benchmarkstudios/wc-category-locker/README.md

 # WooCommerce Category Locker
-Adds ability to password lock each category.
+Adds ability to password lock each category the same way as Wordpress gives you ability to lock each post.

-### Info
+### General Info & Features
-* Current Stage of development - Testing, adding extra small features
-* WooCommerce versions support - latest (older not tested yet)
+* WooCommerce versions support - 2.2.0 and later

-### TODO (for 1.0 Release)
-* ~~Better crypt-php exception handling - redirects / messages~~
-* Test compatibility with twentyx themes
-* Test compatibility with some of the free WooCommerce themes
-* Add more hooks and filters
-* Version testing for WooCommerce and check for version when enabling plugin
-* Version testing for WordPress
+* Wordpress version support - 3.5 and later
+* Products under locked category are excluded from the main shop loop
+* Passwords are fully encrypted and saved as a cookie
+* Password cookie lasts for 30 minutes by default
+* Ability to customise password template by copying it in to woocommerce theme folder

 ## Hooks
 List of available actions and filters: